Why work for UKGI?

 In my prior role I analysed financial (and non-financial) information through a professionally sceptic lens.
 This is valuable for my financial governance work at UKGI where I monitor and challenge asset performance against agreed its business plan and help promote an effective reporting process.

 UKGI emphasises the importance of setting personal career goals and line managers are happy to have honest discussions about where I see my future so that they can help get me there.
 I learn from working with colleagues with a wide range of backgrounds across investment banking, law, accountancy and the civil service, from dealing with high profile stakeholders in high pressure environments, and from attending a broad range of training and development courses including specific corporate finance development and broader public sector/civil service learning.
+As a result I was recently promoted to Assistant Director grade through our formal promotion process.

 Sisi Zhang, Assistant Director